Closing the Gap: Neurology, Music, Psychoanalysis

 Pappenheim and Schoenberg's Erwartung: Repression and Disavowal

-In this chapter I begin with an overview of neurological theories about how we process trauma with an emphasis on what parts of the brain are activated and which de-activated in the processing of traumatic experiences.
+In this chapter I begin with an overview of neuroscientific theories about how we process trauma with an emphasis on what parts of the brain are activated and which de-activated in the processing of traumatic experiences.
 I then discuss how the libretto by Marie Pappenheim and the monodrama by Arnold Schoenberg came into being.
 The libretto is a highly paratactic series of fragments uttered by the work's single character—die Frau.
 Although it is difficult to distinguish among these fragments as expressions of memory, dream, hallucination, fantasy, I suggest that there is a subtext of "what really happened" that it is not only possible but necessary in order to understand the libretto.
 This subtext is, in a nutshell, that while we seem to be witnessing die Frau is a disordered state of panic looking for her lover who has abandoned her, in fact, she has killed him and the disorder of her senses is the product of the traumatic shock at the violence of her own actions that she cannot bear to know.
 For me, Schoenberg represents this state of psychic disorder perfectly with paratactic fragments of musical signifiers (triads in second inversion, pitch-class sets that belong to set class (016) especially, oscillating drone-like figures, symmetrical bits of music like twin shells, and chords in open pitch space that verticalize these figures) that are not sublated by any over-arching principle of hypotactic order.
-I conclude the chapter with the distinction between repression (which involves the return of transformed emotions) and disavowal (the utter inability of the psyche to absorb an element of reality) as articulated by Freud, locating the libretto and monodrama within the latter modality—disavowal.
+I conclude the chapter with the distinction between repression (which involves the r eturn of transformed emotions) and disavowal (the utter inability of the psyche to absorb an element of reality) as articulated by Freud, locating the libretto and monodrama within the latter modality—disavowal.

 Barber's Adagio for Strings: Mourning and Melancholy

-I open this chapter with an overview of the two theories that dominate current neurological research into how we process emotions—the "Basic Emotion Theory" and "Psychological Constructivism.""
-The former assumes that we are all born with a small number of innate emotions (often six—happiness, sadness, fear, disgust, anger, surprise); the latter assumes that all emotions are context-produced, experienced, and represented.
-In the chapter I shall argue, along the lines of psychological constructivism that an emotional response to this music is the complex production of its musical syntax and how that syntax behaves over time, in the pitch space of the orchestra.
-In short, I will show how the tonic B-flat minor of the work is more evoked than stated; it is defined by the reiterating, incomplete progression iv7 V with which the piece ends, with Barber opening the space between the subdominant iv7 and V with increasingly chromatic motions counterclockwise around the circle of fifths.
-I shall show that at the workÕs climax, Barber touches upon a first-inversion B-flat minor sonority for the first and last time in the work, modulating to F-flat major.
+I begin to explore this work following a performance I attended in which I felt an unusual degree of piognancy following the F-major dominant of tonic B-flat minor in measure 56 followed by the iv7 V 4-sharp 3 progression with which the works is saturated in measure 57.
+I shall show that at the work's climax, Barber touches upon a first-inversion B-flat minor sonority for the first and last time in the work, modulating to F-flat major.
 There is a grand pause following this F-flat major sonority and it is reiterated an octave lower in pitch space, initiating a counter-clockwise circle of fifths progressions that lead us (again) to the never-resolving dominant of B-flat major (courtesy of enharmonic re-spelling of course).
 For me, the affective power of this one non-resolving dominant exceeds this explanation and I ask what it would mean if we see the enharmonic re-spelling but hear the music become ever more thick with flats as it pauses not on an F major chord (the dominant of tonic B-flat minor) but G double-flat (the dominant of C-flat).
 If so, the return of the iv7 V will drive home the reality that we have been and will always be—"besides ourselves."
-I conclude the chapter with Freud's distinction between mourning and melancholy; in the former (like repression) we can process grief, transform it into something we can manage; in the latter (like disavowal) grief remains and reappears again and again like a shard of traumatic shock.

 Caretaker: Music and Nostalgia in the Soundtrack to the film Patience